pukmajster/funky/README.md

 - The game needs to be restarted before any changes made in Keith can take effect.
 - Newly subscribed-to Workshop mods will only be downloaded after you start the game.

 So taking both of these points into account, if you've just subscribed to a new mod, you'll have to open up the game, wait for the game to download the mod, close the game, make any changes in Keith and then finally, run the game from within Keith in order for all changes to take effect.
-Quite clumbersome, but you get used to it.
+Quite clumbersome, but it is what it is.

 ## Project Setup